Biden meets with Democratic governors as White House works to shore up support

 In the meeting, three governors expressed "pointed," but "not harsh" criticism of Mr. Biden's electoral chances in the wake of his debate last Thursday and openly questioned his ability to win their states.

-Two people familiar with Wednesday night's meeting tell CBS News that Colorado Gov. Jared Polis, Maine Gov. Janet Mills and New Mexico Gov. Michelle Luján Grisham expressed concerns with the president's performance and fretted openly it could spoil his chances of winning their states.
+Two people familiar with the sit-down told CBS News that Colorado Gov. Jared Polis, Maine Gov. Janet Mills and New Mexico Gov. Michelle Luján Grisham expressed concerns with the president's performance and fretted openly it could spoil his chances of winning their states.

 Spokespeople for all three governors didn't reply to requests for comment late Wednesday and early Thursday.